Skipping down memory lane:

 Biting my nails down to nubs and rocking in the corner of my office I was stuck in the rut of worrying about money.
 When the real question should have been what kind of Disneyland Vacation do we want?

-Alright so we still needed to figure out how much we would like to spend on this vacation.
-But because I am who I am, I also wanted to know the absolute maximum that we could spend on this dream vacation.
+Alright, so we still needed to figure out how much we would like to spend on this once in a lifetime vacation and of course by that I mean, how much my husband was willing to commit to.
+But of course, I am who I am, so what I really wanted to know, was what the absolute maximum was that we could afford.
+Allowing for us to compromise somewhere in the middle. 😉

 Our Game Plan: